csu-anzai/react-ui-library-boilerplate/README.md

 **To do**

-- Write build tool to:
+Write build tool to:

-- - Compile JS components and move to dist
-- - Compile SCSS to css, autoprefix, minifiy and move to dist
-- - Copy contents of SCSS directory to dist
+- [x] Copy contents of SCSS directory to dist
-- - Copy contents of assets directory to dist
+- [] Copy contents of assets directory to dist (add test file)
+- [] Compile SCSS to css, autoprefix (with config file), minifiy and move to dist
+- [] Compile JS components and move to dist

-- Write task runner to:
+Write task runner to:

-- - Publish to npm
+- [] Publish to npm
-- - Test and lint components / scss
+- [] Test and lint components / scss
-- - Build storybook docs
+- [] Build storybook docs
-- - Start development enviroment (storybook with --watch)
+- [] Start development enviroment (storybook with --watch)

+Install depencies and setup:

-- Install Jest and Enzyme for unit testing
+- [] Install Jest and Enzyme for unit testing